puneetsharma1991/CRUD-API-with-JWT-Authenticattion-using-Node-js/README.md

-Before reading this project you should be familiar with Node js
+Before reading this project you should be familiar with Node js,
-Java script
+Java script,
 MongoDb

-IN that I used MVP patteren to create CRUD api in user login and signup with JWT auth token implementation ....
+IN that I used MVC patteren to create CRUD api in user login and signup with JWT auth token implementation ....

 First Install node js , visual studio , Monogo DB database and postman ..........